jakegj3254/CTF-writeups/deadsheets.md

 mov ebx, esp
 mov ecx, 0x0
 mov edx, 0x0
-int 0x80 # run the system call that is setup abover
+int 0x80 # run the system call that is setup above

 # read the contents in the open file
 mov ebx, eax